apache/apisix/docs/en/latest/external-plugin.md

 APISIX supports writing plugins in Lua.
 This type of plugins will be executed inside APISIX.
-Sometimes you want to develop plugin in other languages, so APISIX provides sidecars that loading your plugins and run them when the requests hit APISIX.
+Sometimes you want to develop plugin in other languages, so APISIX provides sidecars that load and run them when the requests hit APISIX.
 These sidecars are called plugin runners and your plugins are called external plugins.